PICK OF THE WEEK: Saturday 3rd – Friday, 9th December, 2022 * All PYRENEES · France, Spain, Andorra

-TODAY!
-Friday 2nd December at 18h30 at the Plaça de la Germandat, Sant Julià de Lòria, The Swing Girls are performing many Christmas songs along with some favourites from their repertoire at the opening of the Fira de Santa Llúcia.

-Saturday, 3rd December starting at 18h from the Plaça Carlemany and through the streets of Canillo, the marching drum band Brincadeira Perculight.
-Percussion show based on Afro-Bahian rhythms fused with various musical styles, dances and choreographies that convey to the spectators the strength and joy of their rhythms.
+Saturday, 10th December at 20h30 at Church of Sant Pere Mártir, Escaldes-Engordany.
+(Entrance: €5.
+Tickets sold at the door of the church.)
+Christmas concerts of the Cor de Cambra Valls d’Andorra.
+Members of the Choir with Catherine Métayer (conductor), Maria Soler (mezzo-soprano), Gilles Grandjean (countertenor) and Nicolas Licciardi (pianist).

+Saturday, 10th December at 21h30 at Hotel Sant Gothard, La Massana.
+Vibrand en Clau de Soul in concert.
+Live music Saturdays in Arinsal!
+The band will perform your favourite songs in an amazing way by artists such as Sting, Beatles, Stevie Wonder, Nina Simone James Brown, Aretha Franklin and Bruno Mars among many others.
+Come recharge your batteries to the rhythm of funk, soul, reggae, swing, jazz and soul with us!

-Saturday, 3rd December at 21.30h at the IQOS Lounge, Andorra la Vella.
-Wally’s on IQOS 2022.
-Afro house session.
-We are waiting for you at the IQOS Lounge, a place full of incombustible artists and unique experiences.
+Saturday, 10th December at 21h30 at IQOS Lounge, Andorra la Vella.
+Madam at IQOS.
+Mininal house session.

-Sunday, 4th December at 12h midday at the National Auditorium of Andorra, Ordino.
-(Admission: €5) Christmas concert: Soundscapes – A Christmas greeting with passion with the Youth National Chamber Orchestra of Andorra (JONCA) in collaboration with the National Classical Orchestra of Andorra (ONCA) and directed by Albert Gumí, including the Music Schools and groups with diversity.

-For the first time a concert will be transformed into a Christmas greeting starring the orchestral formations, the students of the music schools and the collectives participating in the programme for the people.
-The elderly people of the parishes will be the audience invited to a matinee where musical participation will be the leitmotif of the entire performance.
-During the concert, the Christmas greeting will be recorded where the three main axes of the FONCA, territory – people – training, will be represented.
+Sunday, 11th December at 17h30 at the Church of Sant Esteve, Andorra la Vella.
+(Entrance: €5.
+Tickets sold at the door of the church.)
+Christmas concerts of the Cor de Cambra Valls d’Andorra.
+Members of the Choir with Catherine Métayer (conductor), Maria Soler (mezzo-soprano), Gilles Grandjean (countertenor) and Nicolas Licciardi (pianist).

 Until Thursday 20th July 2023 at 19h15 in the Encamp Municipal Library, Encamp.
 (Registrations: [email protected] +376 732 704) Series: Opera, a very personal story presented by The Encamp Library.
 The activity consists of different commented and illustrated operas from all eras by Màrio Raviola.